tjburch/tjburch.github.io/_posts/2019-03-29-fivethirtyeight_yahtzee.md

 ---
 layout: post
-title: "538 Riddler - Can You Turn America’s Pastime Into A Game Of Yahtzee?"
+title: "Fivethirtyeight Riddler: Can You Turn America’s Pastime Into A Game Of Yahtzee?"
 date: 2019-03-29
 categories: Misc
 tags: [fivethiryeight, puzzles, riddler]